rohanbk/Mountain-Project-Scraper/README.md

 # Mountain Project Scraper

-This is a Scrapy-powered Web-Scraper written in Python 3.6 which is capable of scraping (Mountain Project)[https://www.mountainproject.com/], a popular online guide of thousands of rock-climbing routes around the world.
+This is a Scrapy-powered Web-Scraper written in Python 3.6 which is capable of scraping [Mountain Project](https://www.mountainproject.com/), a popular online guide of thousands of rock-climbing routes around the world.

 ## Getting Started